ravendb/docs/version_3/docs/client-api/session/how-to/mark-entity-as-readonly.markdown

-# Session : How to mark entity as readonly?
+# Client API : Session : How to mark entity as readonly?